Endometriosis is a condition in which cells similar to those that line the uterus – the endometrium – grow in locations outside the uterus.

 Endometriosis and retrograde menstruation

 Retrograde menstruation is also known as ‘backward menstruation’.
-The lining of the uterus is mostly shed through the vagina during the period.
-But in many women, some of the menstrual fluid flows backwards into the fallopian tubes instead of leaving the body through the vagina.
+This is when some of the menstrual fluid flows backwards into the fallopian tubes instead of leaving the body through the vagina.

 Because the fallopian tubes are open-ended (they are not joined to the ovaries), menstrual fluid can drip into the pelvic cavity.
 It is suspected that, in women who experience endometriosis, the endometrial tissue contained in the menstrual fluid sticks to whatever structures it lands on (such as the ovaries) and the cells begin to grow.